uiceds/syllabus/manuscript.md

   * During class time we will work together to troubleshoot student course projects.
 Students can sign up for time slots where they can present a problem they have encountered and the class will discuss possible solutions.
   * Machine learning homework due

-* __Week 15–16: Final exam; final project__: Students should have completed a project where they access and explore an environmental dataset and use it to answer a scientific question.
+* __Week 15–16: Final exam; final project__: Students should have completed a project where they access and explore a civil or environmental dataset and use it to answer a scientific question.
   * Written report due
   * Oral presentations to class
   * Comprehensive final exam